zobbified/DiscordBotPy/README.md

 ---

+## Future Plans

+Here are some upcoming improvements and ideas planned for the bot:

+🔁 Migration from Legacy C# Bot

+    Migrate existing Pokémon-related commands and systems from the original C# version of the bot.

+    Preserve core mechanics and user data where possible.

+    Streamline command structure to match the new Discord Application Command (slash command) style.

+💰 Expanded Economy & Job System

+    Add new job types with varying requirements and payouts.

+    Implement inventory, item trading, and rewards.

+    Add daily/weekly events and randomized job outcomes to increase engagement.

+🚀 Performance Improvements

+    Optimize command response times, especially for heavy image and AI generation tasks.

+    Use more asynchronous operations to reduce blocking and latency.

+🖼️ AI & Image Generation Upgrades

+    Consider alternatives to Flux for image generation to improve quality, speed, and flexibility.

+    Explore potential fallback or replacement options for text generation (Ollama is unlikely, but not ruled out).

+    Potentially integrate multiple services with automatic fallback or hybrid use.

 ##  Important Notes

 *   **Rate Limits:**  Please use the bot responsibly.
 Excessive use of commands may be temporarily throttled.